roudox/moonraker/README.md

 ```

 The directory paths are used to tell Yadda where to find your feature and step definition (library) files.
 The browser object is used to setup the selenium driver and can be used like any selenium ['Desired Capabilities'](https://code.google.com/p/selenium/wiki/DesiredCapabilities).
+The timeout options are used to set the maximum test step time (before its marked as failed) and the maximum amount of time selenium will wait for elements - in milliseconds.

-This example assumes using Chrome directly, to connect to a remote selenium server, just add your server address to the config:
+This example config assumes using Chrome directly, to connect to a remote selenium server, just add your server address to the config:
 `"seleniumServer": "http://127.0.0.1:4444/wd/hub"`.

 ### Example project

-You will find a full example test project in the `/example` folder with everything you need to start using Moonraker - sample feature/scenario, page objects and config.json in a suggested project structure.
+You will find a full example project in the `/example` folder with everything you need to start using Moonraker - sample feature / scenario, page objects and config in a suggested project structure.

-`$ npm test` to run Moonraker.
 The example tests use Chrome, so you will need the latest [chromedriver](http://chromedriver.storage.googleapis.com/index.html) downloaded and available on your path.

+### Running Moonraker

+To start Moonraker, you can run `$ node node_modules/moonraker/bin/moonraker.js` or if you added the shortcut in your package.json (as per the example under 'Install') `$ npm test`.

+For running in a CI environment, all of the configuration options in your config.json can be overridden.
+Moonraker uses [nconf](https://github.com/flatiron/nconf) to manage the config and prioritizes command line args, then environment variables and finally your config file.

+So, to override the 'baseUrl' in the example config, start Moonraker with `$ node node_modules/moonraker/bin/moonraker.js --baseUrl http://www.example.com` and that will take precedence over any 'baseUrl' found in your environment variables or in your config.json.

 ### Yadda